Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 This function is very similar to `get_number_from_user`.

 1. First, we will need to use `input` to get a string from the user and store it in a variable.
 1. Second, we need to check to see if the input is valid.
-In `get_number_from_user`, we used isnumeric() to ensure that the input was a number.
+    * In `get_number_from_user`, we used `isnumeric()` to ensure that the input was a number.
 In this function, we need to check to see if the input is a letter, and if the input contains only one letter.
-Use the functions below to write these conditionals:
-    - [string variable name].isalpha() will return true if the string contains only alphabetical characters
+      - `letter_from_user.isalpha()` will return `True` if the string variable `letter_from_user` contains only alphabetical characters
-    - len([string variable name]) will tell us the length of the string
+      - `len(letter_from_user)` will tell us the length of the string
-1. Lastly, we need to return the input string
+2. Lastly, we need to return the input string
     - If the user gives bad input:
       - We print "Invalid letter please enter a single character."
       - Then return the input.